• Skip to primary navigation

 When making a chocolate pound cake, you replace a small portion of the flour with cocoa powder.
 That gives you a chocolate pound cake.

 The chocolate sour cream pound cake recipe I have on this page is a slight extension of a typical old-fashioned chocolate pound cake in that I have added sour cream to it.
 The sour cream does not replace any ingredients in the chocolate pound cake.
-It is merely an additional ingredient.
+It is merely an additional ingredient, and works as a secret ingredients in this cake for its super moist texture and rich flavor.

 A loaf of chocolate sour cream pound cake on a pink plate.